This is one of the longest-running film music e-zines providing hundreds of CD reviews over the years.

 No. 2:

-The disc contains text files (Microsoft Word), articles, and
+The disc contains text files, articles,

-centennial tributes to Herrmann by Roger L. Hall, Steven A. Kennedy, and Steve Vertlieb.
+and centennial tributes to Herrmann by Roger L. Hall, Steven A. Kennedy, and Steve Vertlieb.

 Also, an image gallery and audio highlights from film scores by Herrmann presented on radio programs,